Yoast/duplicate-post/readme.txt

 == Description ==

 This plugin allows users to clone posts of any type, or copy them to new drafts for further editing.
-If you find this useful, [**please consider donating**](https://duplicate-post.lopo.it/) whatever sum you choose, **even just 10 cents**.
-Just a few cents from every user would help me develop the plugin and improve support.

 How it works: